ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 If you want reads to see the latest successful write, you should have $RF < W+R$.

 ### Bloom Filter
+The bloom filter data structure is an efficient way to guessing whether an item is in

 ## Worksheet
 Token Map: